analytiq-hub/sigagent.github.io/_posts/2023-12-07-gitlab-terraform-aws.md

 Steps:
 * Create a `code` AWS account in `AWS Organizations`.
 * Assign your user as admin to the `code` AWS account in `IAM Identity Center`
+* Log into the `code` AWS account as yourself
+* In IAM, create `terraform` user, and give it Admin privileges